|Crisp parsnip 'latkes' dolloped with crème fraîche.|

 Put the gratings back in the bowl and stir in the crushed garlic and cumin.
 Season with salt and pepper.

 Place a few sheets of absorbent kitchen paper on your counter, next to the stove.
 Heat equal quantities of vegetable oil and butter in a large, flat frying pan (to a depth of about 2 mm).
 When the butter has stopped sizzling, take a handful of the grated mixture, squeeze it well to remove any more liquid, and place a mound of it in the hot fat.

 Using a spatula, press down hard on the mixture to compress it into a flat pancake.
 Allow it to brown, pressing down on it once or twice, but not stirring or poking, for three minutes, or until the edges are golden and crispy and the cake is holding together.
 If the frizzly edges are turning to a dark, dangerous brown, turn down the heat.
 Flip the pancake over, and fry for another three minutes, or until golden brown and crisp.

 To serve, top each pancake with a teaspoon of crème fraîche, and a shower of snipped chives.

-Makes about 12 small pancakes.
+Makes about 12 small cakes.